math2001/cmd-conf/docs/prompt-text.md

     There is a `^` before the `>` because you need to escape it.
 And, in windows batch, you the "escaper" is the `^` symbol.

 But, this prompt is almost worst, right?
-But here's when it get pretty cool:
+But here's when it gets pretty cool:

 ```
 C:\Users\math>prompt $P$_$$